|Missing In Action (MIA)||Prisoners Of War (POW)||Unexploded Ordnance (UXO)|

 On January 16, 1943 Junyō departed with a convoy bound for Truk.

-On January 17, 1943 the Junyō detachment comprised of twenty-three A6M2 Zeros and six B5N2 Kates commanded by Lt Cdr Takashi Hashiguch took off from Junyō and flew via Rabaul to Wewak Airfield (Wewak Central) as the first Japanese aircraft to operate from the captured civilian airfield.
+On January 17, 1943 the Junyō detachment comprised of twenty-three A6M2 Zeros and six B5N2 Kates commanded by Lt Cdr Takashi Hashiguch took off from Junyō and flew to Rabaul then took off again to Wewak Airfield (Wewak Central) on New Guinea as the first Japanese aircraft to operate from the captured civilian airfield.
 On thew ground, 120 personnel supported the Zeros.
-These aircraft were part of Operation MV to provide convoy protection as part of Hei I. This detachment claimed four B-24s shot down, one B-24 damaged and three B-24 probables plus uncertain results against submarines.
+These aircraft were part of Operation MV to provide convoy protection as part of Hei I. Defending the Wewak area, this detachment claimed four B-24s shot down, one B-24 damaged and three B-24 probables plus uncertain results against submarines.
 They suffered two planes (possibly B5N2 Kates) lost, two Zeros missing and ten Zeros damaged before departing on January 24, 1943 to Kavieng Airfield and on January 25, 1943 to Truk then returned to Junyō.

 Next, Junyō participated in Operation Ke-Go.